-Much of the benefit of the ULEZ didn’t just derive from diesels getting cleaner but simply because in 2019 the ULEZ was only exempting 4 and a bit years of newer diesel sales.
+Much of the benefit of the newly launched ULEZ didn’t just derive from newer diesels getting slightly cleaner but simply because in 2019 the ULEZ was only exempting 4 and a bit years of newer diesel sales.
 If you assume the average UK diesel car has a life of 14 years then

 - in 2019 71% of diesel sales years had to pay the ULEZ while 29% were exempt.
 If no changes are made to ULEZ criteria this benefit to air quality goes into reverse and